pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**[26/07/2016] Section about weapons finished.**

+At last!

+I have finished the section about weapons system revamp (WMK, EVE and RH_IronSights).
+The game runs without crashes (apparently), but I have no installed the compability patch among FWE, EVE and MMM, because we are going to install Project Beauty, and there is a combo patch for all of them.

+The end is nigh!

 **[24/07/2016] Section about MMM reworked.**

 I have rewritten the section about _Martigen's Mutant Mod_, using one of the merged patches from Paradox Ignition.
 I am going to use these patches for WMK, EVE and RH_IronSights also, applying a _Blackened_ compatibility patch when finished.